 The Bitterroots, the Lower Salmon River Canyon, the Clearwater and the Lochsa Rivers were once inhabited only by the Nez Perce.
 Your first stop after debarking from “the river,” will be to stop at an overlook depicting a battle that started the War of 1877 at Whitebird Hill.
-Allen will explain the battle, and how more adept at crossing the the Lower Salmon during high water (and with children), the Nez Perce crossed the river several times and outran the whitemen.
-Tonight, enjoy dinner and music performed by Marcos Dominquez at the edge of the Clearwater river.
+Allen will explain the battle, and how more adept at crossing the the Lower Salmon during high water (and with children), the Nez Perce crossed the river several times and outran the white men.
+Tonight, enjoy dinner and music performed by Marcos Dominquez at the edge of the Clearwater River.
 On to the birthmark of the Nez Perce Creation story, the Heart of the Monster, before a winding, scenic drive takes you to another fork of three rivers.
 This time in Idaho, the Clearwater, Selway and Lochsa Rivers meet.
 You’ll also visit Lewis and Clark’s Canoe Camp, and Long Camp (where they spent nearly a month) and hear more from Allen about the interaction of these two cultures.
-On to enjoy a summer’s dip in one of the most beautiful, pristine, summer rivers in Idaho.
-(And we are not just talking about the fresh guacamole to enjoy) Here you will find a huge beach remote enough to offer low to no other traffic, but its on your path to your evening lodge.
-You’ll hear the clear water as it glides over rocks landing into deep pools.
-The most beautiful scene you are happy to be a party to.
-On to Lochsa Lodge and relaxation in the Lochsa River before celebrating a wonder-filled week, and saying goodbye to new friends.
+On to enjoy a summer dip in one of the most beautiful, pristine, rivers in Idaho - the Main Fork of the Clearwater River.
+Here you will find a huge, white-sand beach with no one on it.
+You’ll hear clear, fresh water dancing over rocks and gliding into deep pools.
+The most beautiful scene to be a party to.
+On to Lochsa Lodge and relaxation in the Lochsa River before celebrating at your farewell party and saying goodbye to new friends.

 It is always a pleasure to serve you!